'A precious soul': Mother of man killed in random shootings speaks from hospital

-DeeDee Clapp said she can still hear her son's heart beating when she lays her head on his chest, but she knows he's not coming back.
+DeeDee Clapp said she could still hear her son's heart beating when she lay her head on his chest, but she knew he wasn't coming back.

-Lundin Hathcock, 35, is brain-dead after being shot in the back of the head as he sat at a desk at Rudisill Regional Library on Tuesday.
+Lundin Hathcock, 35, was brain-dead after being shot in the back of the head as he sat at a desk at Rudisill Regional Library on Tuesday.

 He was one of two victims police say a shooter randomly targeted during a brief spree in north Tulsa.
-It ended at a nearby Quiktrip, where 55-year-old James McDaniel was also fatally shot and police took the shooter into custody.
+It ended at a nearby QuikTrip, where 55-year-old James McDaniel was also fatally shot and police took a suspect into custody.

-Clapp has been at Ascension St. John Medical Center since late that night.
-She and Hathcock's two sisters, as well as one of his grandmothers, made the drive as soon as law enforcement contacted them in Wyandotte.
+Clapp and Hathcock's two sisters, as well as one of his grandmothers, made the drive to Ascension St. John Medical Center as soon as law enforcement contacted them in Wyandotte that afternoon.

 People are also reading…

-Clapp described the past day as the "roughest 24 hours" of her life.
+Clapp described the following day as the "roughest 24 hours" of her life.

-"I'm a cancer survivor," she told the Tulsa World in a phone interview.
+"I'm a cancer survivor," she told the Tulsa World in a phone interview Tuesday.
 "And I've never fought anything as hard as it is trying to hold his hand and see him through to this point."

-Her voice quaking on the other end of the phone, Clapp said Hathcock's organs are expected to save about eight lives and likely give someone sight.
+Her voice quaking on the other end of the phone, Clapp said Hathcock's organs were expected to save about eight lives and likely give someone sight.

-Knowing Hathcock as "a precious soul," it's something he would've wanted, Clapp said.
+Knowing Hathcock as "a precious soul," it's something he would've wanted, Clapp said Wednesday.

 "He's just going to be missed so much."